 It’s the beginning of the fall semester at college.
 During my first class in World History, the professor hands out the course syllabus.
 I sigh with relief that the reading assignments don’t seem too overwhelming, and there are only two exams, a midterm and a final.

 Then my mouth drops.
-There on the syllabus, appears that most dreaded of assignments, a RESEARCH PAPER . . . a 15-page typed RESEARCH PAPER. . . formatted in MLA style . . . with a minimum of five academic references (no blog posts or Wikipedia entries) . . . due on the last day of the semester at noon.
+There on the syllabus, appears that most dreaded of assignments, a RESEARCH PAPER . . . a 15-page typed RESEARCH PAPER. . . formatted in MLA style . . . with a minimum of five academic references (no blog posts or Wikipedia entries) . . . due on the last day of the semester at “High Noon.”

-A sense of impending doom pervades my entire body as the idea of such a demanding assignment permeates my brain.
+A sense of impending doom invades my body as the idea of such a demanding assignment permeates my brain.
 The longest paper I ever had to write before was ten pages, and I copied most of that from an old essay my sister wrote for an English class.
 Now, as I read the school’s policy on plagiarism found on the syllabus, I realize that I best not try that strategy again.

 The professor mercifully dismisses class early.
 He must have known that we were all suffering from a little syllabus PTSD.
 Outside in the fresh air, I lament to one of my classmates about the term paper.
 She sniffs coldly as she casually comments, “No big deal.
 I had to write 20-page research papers in my honors courses last year”.

 Feeling a bit deflated, I assertively challenge myself to the task.
 I WILL write this term paper, and it will be an excellent term paper.
 No, it will be the best term paper in the history of this school!

 Fortified with a new sense of bravado, I read the rubric for the term paper found in the course syllabus.
 No sweat!
 Then I reason I still have 16 weeks before the paper is due.
 The best strategy is to learn a bit about world history before I choose a paper topic.
 Of course, I dismiss my professor’s suggestions that we could be surveying our textbook for term-paper ideas now.